Thinking for yourself

 Influencing human behavior

 Marketing today is THE industry that powers all the others.
-As the Oncler says in the children's book, "its amazing what some people will buy" if the marketing message is powerful enough.
+As the Oncler says in the children's book, The Lorax, "It's amazing what some people will buy" if the marketing message is powerful enough.

 Modern marketing has such potential power over us because its creators have access to mind boggling budgets and everything modern psychology knows about influencing human behavior - including ways to influence us so subtly that we're often unaware of it.